Posts tagged ‘poetry’

 I look out to see the new day

-the darkness and only those who see the light
+and only those who see the light

 The machine killed creativity